rykng/python-setup/README.md

 whereis python
 ```

 ## 4. install libraries to your virtualenv
+- Here i am installing for playwright, pytest , yaml.
+But you can setup your library for your own python project.
 ```commandline
 pip install pytest-playwright
 pip install pytest-xdist